-Tea is such a ritual in India and I like any law-abiding citizen, I love it too.
+Tea is such a ritual in India and I like it as any law-abiding citizen.
 So, I don’t give up on any chance to infuse chai/tea flavor in my recipes whenever I have a chance.
 I hope you have had a glance upon my Masala chai Madeleines, I made a while ago.
 The recipe was a hit and everyone seemed to love it.

 Now I am a big fan of dry cakes too.
-So much so that I adore them much more than the regular creamy cakes.
-I decided to make a teacake Bundt cake since I have wanted to use my Bundt tin for a long time.
-I decided to use flavor the cake with fennel seeds, cardamom powder, and ginger powdered.
+So, I decided to make a teacake Bundt cake since I have wanted to use my Bundt cake tin mold for a long time.
+For the flavor, I decided to use fennel seeds, cardamom powder, and ginger.
 I made a quick glaze from Nestle Milkmaid and some butter.
 Added some nuts on top for added crunch and nuttiness.
-Feel free to add your own spices to it, as you can totally add cinnamon powder, bay leaf, etc.
+Feel free to add your own spices to it, for example, you can totally add cinnamon powder, bay leaf, etc.

-I am sharing the stepwise recipe of this Chai flavored Bundt cake.
+I am sharing the stepwise recipe of this Eggless Chai flavored Bundt cake.
 I have used a mix of All-purpose flour (Maida) with the regular wheat flour (Atta) and Finger Millet (Ragi) flour.
-You could replace this ratio by your own ratio, that would not be an issue.
-If you try this recipe, do let me know.
+However, you could replace this ratio based on your own choice.
+If you try this recipe, do let me know if you like it.

 PREPARATION TIME: 15 minutes